• Skip to primary navigation

 Soy ginger salmon noodles on a blue plate with a text title overlay.

-A cooked salmon fillet on a bed of noodles topped with sliced chillies and chopped scallions.
+A cooked salmon fillet on a bed of noodles topped with sliced chillies and spring onions.

 Jump to: